-Farm Bureau offers one Marion Stackhouse Memorial Scholarship, two Collegiate Farm Bureau scholarships and 10 Carolyn Hegel Memorial scholarships, one winner from each INFB district.
+The scholarships offered are the Marion Stackhouse Memorial Scholarship, two Collegiate Farm Bureau scholarships and 10 Carolyn Hegel Memorial scholarships, with one winner from each INFB district.
 In addition, some districts also may provide individual scholarships.
 The scholarship money can be applied to tuition, housing, books and other educational expenses.

 Applicants for the Marion Stackhouse Memorial Scholarship and the Carolyn Hegel Memorial Scholarship must be incoming or current college students pursuing a degree in agriculture and members of INFB.